 This long telephoto lens is aimed specifically at shooting wildlife.
 The extra reach of this focal length allows us to shoot very distant subjects with great quality.
 It’s a heavy and bulky lens, so we just take it for specific trips where we know that we’re gonna be shooting wildlife.

 We use this teleconverter when we need some extra reach.
 There are many cons of using teleconverters, like having a narrower aperture, reducing the focus speed, or sacrificing some image quality, so we just use it when it’s completely necessary.

-As regards tripods, we use ultralight carbon fiber tripods that are light, compact, and sturdy.
+As regards tripods, we use carbon fiber tripods that are light, compact, and sturdy.
 I’ve used several tripods throughout the years and these offer great quality-price: